Main topic: Salt water in the Asse mine

 Not all water is the same

 There are around 570 spots in the Asse II mine that are slightly damp or dripping.
 These spots often dry up on their own.
 In other places, the BGE collects the solution on a continuous basis.
 The most important collection point is the so-called main collection point at a depth of 658 metres (see diagram).
 This point is located around 100 metres above the emplacement chambers containing radioactive waste at the 750-metre level.
 At the main collection point, the BGE experts are currently collecting around 95% of the salt solution leaking into the Asse II mine (type A solution).
-This has no contact with the radioactive waste.
+This had no contact with the radioactive waste.

 Further down in the mine, salt water that has come into contact with the radioactive waste and is contaminated is also collected.
 This comes to a small amount, averaging around 15 litres per day (type C solution).